opensciencegrid/StashCache/docs/admin/configure-cache.md

 Packages installed: `stashcache-daemon fetch-crl stashcache-cache-server`

-The following section describes required configuration to have a functional StashCache Cache (not origin server!).
+The following section describes required configuration to have a functional non-authenticated StashCache Cache (not origin server!).
 StashCache Cache package `stashcache-cache-server` needs to be manually configured from pre-existing XRootD configuration.

 ## Cache server
 !!!
 Note:
-:bangbang: While example of the configuration file below provides combination of _authenticated_ and _non-authenticated_ _Cache_, the non-authenticated cache config is considered to be default option.
+:bangbang: While example of the configuration file below provides combination of _authenticated_ and _non-authenticated_ _Cache_, the non-authenticated cache is considered to be default and authenticated cache just optional (additional) service.
 If you're about to configure in addition _authenticated cache_ read to the end of this document and then follow post-installation of [authenticated part here](configure-cache-auth.md).

 For configuring **cache** one needs to define directive `pss.origin redirector.osgstorage.org:1024` (not `all.manager redirector.osgstorage.org+ 1213` directive as it is in case of [configuring origin](configure-origin.md)).
 `StashCache-daemon` package provides default configuration file `/etc/xrootd/xrootd-stashcache-cache-server.cfg`.
 Example of the configuration of cache server is as follows: